Author: Leah Pattem

 While your bosses export the crops and waste the gold in slanderous propaganda or in buying weapons with which to prolong your agony, National Spain feels the anguish you suffer, it sends you this sample of its memory, for the children, the women and the sick.

-The bread was coined “the bread of treason” and those who could bare to not consuming it were instructed to bring it to the police stations.
-It was said that although it did not contain toxic substances, it did contain moral substances.
+The bread was coined “the bread of treason” and those who could bare to not consume it were instructed to bring it to the police stations.
+It was said that, although it did not contain toxic substances, it did contain moral substances.

-A quote from an elderly person written in the book Hunger in Madrid of the Civil War 1936-1939 says,
+A quote from an elderly person written in the book Hunger in Madrid of the Civil War 1936-1939 reads,

 I ran into the patio of my house where bread had fallen from the Nationals in bags, although they were saying that it was poisoned so that we wouldn’t collect it.